These are special XLReporting functions that you can use in models to pull reasltime data into cells.

 DROWS(1, 1)

-Returns the sum of all values from a column in the given data query, for all rows where the key column matches the "data" value.
+Returns the sum of all values from a column in the given query, for all rows where the key column matches the data parameter.

 DSUM(data, query, column, key)